 #5.
 Keep it simple

 All said and done, your customers want the experience to be easy.
 A 20% increase in simplicity results in a 96% increase in customer loyalty, according to a CEB survey.
 “Easy” can result in consumers being 86% more likely to purchase brands and 115% more likely to recommend those brands to others.
 But, how do you define “easy”?
 In today’s fast-paced world, easy often means fast.
-Your aim should be to let the customers accomplish their goal within the least amount of time.
+Your aim should be to let the customers accomplish their goals within the least amount of time.
 Ditch the unnecessary menus.
 Skip the redundant integration with CRM.
 Get rid of the bells and whistles that stand between your caller and their goal.

 Spending time and money on your IVR system may not be your most urgent priority.
 But having an IVR that delights your callers can become your strategic competitive advantage.
 It can deliver profits that far outweigh its cost in the long term.
 In fact, with the merging technology at your disposal, a powerful IVR system can become the foundation of your multi-channel success.